 Building your credentials

-To prepare for a career in optometry you will need to build credentials in scholarship, leadership, humanitarian/community service, and shadowing (largely with a 2-3 different practicing optometrists) in various settings of the profession.
+To prepare for a career in optometry you will need to build credentials in scholarship, leadership, humanitarian/community service, and shadowing (we recommend 2-3 different practicing optometrists in various settings of the profession).
 Many students do not get into optometry school the first time that they apply.
-The traits that predict success in the profession include, high academic aptitude, hard work, the ability to work well with others, and good judgment.
+The traits that predict success in the profession include high academic aptitude, hard work, the ability to work well with others, and good judgment.
 Having good manual dexterity is needed as an optometrist must manipulate fine optical measuring devices and computer-controlled instruments.

 There is no “best” major for pre-optometry students nor are there majors that will make a student “stand out.”
-You are encouraged to pursue majors in which you are most interested.
+You are encouraged to pursue major that you enjoy, while ensuring that you take courses to prepare you for the OAT and as required by the schools to which you will apply.

 The Numbers Matter and so do Grade Trends

 Because each optometry school may have slightly different admissions criteria, it is strongly recommended that you contact all the schools and colleges to which you are interested in applying.
 Each school can provide information on specific application deadlines, additional policies and procedures, class size, grade point average (GPA), Optometry Admissions Test (OAT) averages, international requirements, and tuition and fees considerations.
-A complete listing of the schools and colleges of optometry is provided by ASCO at www.opted.org.
+A complete listing of the schools and colleges of optometry can be found on the ASCO site.

 What do optometry schools look for when reviewing applicants?

-- Academic record (both overall and science GPA (BCPM))
+- Academic record (both overall and science GPA)

 - OAT scores